This post may contain affiliate links. Please read my disclosure policy.

 My Southern Tomato Pie recipe is an irresistible combination of sweet seasonal tomatoes, fresh herbs, and gooey melted cheeses sitting in a buttery, flaky crust.

 Tomato pie is a classic savory and cheesy summer treat.
 This non-dessert pie recipe is pretty versatile, too.
 Serve it up as the main dish with a crisp and nutritious side salad.
 Or make it a side dish for a filling meal with BBQ chicken or burgers.

-This recipe is a hit even for those who aren’t huge tomato fans!
+This savory pie is a hit, even for those who aren’t huge tomato fans!
 The cheesy goodness, fresh greens, and seasonings create a unique flavor that just about anyone will enjoy.
 Plus, who doesn’t love pieces of salty thick-cut bacon?

 On that same note, it is an excellent dish to introduce to people who aren’t typically tomato lovers.
 This flavorful, savory, and gooey pie absolutely has the potential to change their minds!

 Tomatoes and basil are both in peak season in the heat of August, so what are you waiting for?
 Add some southern charm to the dinner table before summer slips away.

 Key ingredients & substitutions for this Tomato Pie recipe

 - Flour — Classic all-purpose flour is the main ingredient for your flaky, homemade tomato pie crust.

 - Parmesan cheese — You want finely shredded parmesan for a cheesy-flavored crust.
 You can either grate a block of parmesan cheese or purchase a quality finely shredded bag of parmesan.
 Asiago or Romano cheese also work well for this recipe.

 - Ground black pepper — I like to use freshly ground black pepper for authentic flavor.
 However, you can absolutely use pre-ground black pepper if you prefer.